OpenDosimeter/OpenDosimeter/README.md

 - Matthias Rosezky (https://nuclearphoenix.xyz/)

 ## Contributing to Development
-The OpenDosimeter is a living project and we invite people to submit issues, suggest improvements, and contribute to future development!
+The OpenDosimeter is a living project and we invite people to contribute to future development!

-Want to contribute?
+Want to contribute as a developer?
 Reach out to Kian Shaker (kians@stanford.edu / opendosimeter@gmail.com)

 ### Submitting Issues and Suggestions